vzell/ods-core/OpenDevStack.md

 The evaluation licenses are valid for 30 days from the date of purchase.
-If you need a server id, this will be provided by the tools within the installation, so you are able to inlcude the licenses within the installation wizards of the tools, after the base setup provided by the Ansible scripts.
+If you need a server id, this will be provided by the tools within the installation, so you are able to include the licenses within the installation wizards of the tools, after the base setup provided by the Ansible scripts.

-<a id="org7166866"></a>
+<a id="org2636816"></a>

 ### Minishift